-The international Master Programme in Life Science Informatics started in the fall of 2002 at the Bonn-Aachen International Center for Information Technology (B-IT).
+The international Master Program in Life Science Informatics started in the fall of 2002 at the Bonn-Aachen International Center for Information Technology (b-it).
 Life Science Informatics is offered jointly by the University of Bonn and RWTH Aachen in cooperation with the Fraunhofer Institutes at Sankt Augustin near Bonn.
-This interdisciplinary programme will educate the participant to successfully master the novel technical and economic challenges at the crossroads of biotechnology, medicine, pharmaceutics and computer science.
-The programme is distinguished by its international orientation, its focus on both natural science and IT competence, and its high level of integration of research and teaching.
-The master's programme in Life Science Informatics consists of three main blocks:
+This interdisciplinary program will educate the participant to successfully master the novel technical and economic challenges at the crossroads of biotechnology, medicine, pharmaceutics and computer science.
+The program is distinguished by its international orientation, its focus on both natural science and IT competence, and its high level of integration of research and teaching.
+The master's program in Life Science Informatics consists of three main blocks:

 - Computer science and mathematics for natural scientists,

 - Chemoinformatics and computer-aided drug design

 - Biology of the cell and systems biology

 The program is characterised by a significant share of research lab courses embedded in both basic and applied research of the participating Fraunhofer Institutes of Applied Information Technology (FIT) and for Algorithms and Scientific Computing (SCAI) , in cooperation with regional industry.
 Major topics include: biomedical database systems, management and retrieval of information, data mining and machine learning, statistical genetics, computer-aided drug design, chemoinformatics, medical imaging, visualisation, computational disease modelling, modelling of molecular networks, algorithmic bioinformatics and systems biology.
 Special courses and internships on information retrieval and data mining provide a special focus on (or within) the important application domain of biomedical information systems.
 The program also includes training designed to sensitise students to the ethical implications of emerging biotechnologies.